material-components/material-components-web/docs/authoring-components.md

 If variables and mixins are intended to be used outside of a single stylesheet, refactor them out into [sass partials](http://sass-lang.com/guide#topic-4).
 These files can then be included in other stylesheets without having extra CSS omitted both times.
-As a rule of thumb, _never_ `@import` sass files which output CSS`, as it will most likely be duplicate output.
+As a rule of thumb, _never_ `@import` sass files which output CSS, as it will most likely be duplicate output.

 #### Follow the BEM Pattern

 We follow a modified version of the [BEM](http://getbem.com/) pattern, which is defined within our [stylelint rules](../.stylelintrc.yaml#L252-L255).
 It's basically: